-So, you want to create a website?
+So, you want to learn how to make a website?
 Well, you’ve come to the right place.

 For the past decade, I’ve launched, managed, and scaled dozens of websites that not only looked nice, but actually got a lot of website visitors, too.
 And today, I’m going to share the lessons I’ve learned with you.

 Despite more than 5 years of experience dabbling in the wonderful world of “web design”, my journey was far from easy.
 I made every mistake and misstep possible and I paid for it handsomely with lost traffic, failed websites, and more than a few dollars of my own money.

 To help you avoid these mistakes, make your website the right way, and get off the line faster than a souped up Bugatti Veyron, I’ve put together this quick guide to show you exactly how to make a website from start to finish.

 Before I begin explaining the nuances of starting, scaling, and profiting from your very own website, it’s important that you define the goals for your site and understand the reality facing site builders in 2019.

 I’m just going to come out and say it…